How to Choose The Best Conservatory Heater

 What is the cheapest type of electric conservatory heater to run?

 This will depend on your usage.
-However, in general, the cheapest portable electric heaters are oil fired or oil free panel radiators and halogen or infrared heaters.
+In general, the cheapest portable electric heaters are either oil filled radiators, oil-free panel radiators, or halogen/infrared heaters.
 Bar fires and fan heaters tend to be more expensive to use in the long run.

 Is it safe to use portable heaters around children and pets?

 Electric heaters are very safe as long as you follow certain precautions.
 If you have young children around, you might want to choose a wall mounted panel heater.
 Alternatively, you could use a ceramic fan heater or an oil-free panel heater that is positioned out of their reach.